llord1/llord1.github.io/Introductory.md

 Moreover, the current state of creole's language vitality is unknown as no survey has been conducted within the 21st century.
 Additionally, most words in Saint Lucian Kwéyòl/creole focus on emotions, the weather, and other aspects of the immediate natural environment, including endemic animals and food sources {% cite frank2007sources %}.
 Therefore, finding domain-equivalent literature sources outside of certain contexts can be challenging.

-Frank's 2008 work on "Sources of St. Lucian Creole Vocabulary" suggested that just over 83% of vocabulary words he came across had French origins, roughly 3% is English-based, and Amerindian, African,  East Indian sources account for about a  ½ % of the total each, and .1 % was Spanish/Portuguese-based {% cite frank2007sources %}.
+Frank's 2008 work on "Sources of St. Lucian Creole Vocabulary" suggested that just over 83% of vocabulary words he came across had French origins, roughly 3% had English origins, and Amerindian, African,  East Indian sources account for about a  ½ % of the total each, and .1 % was Spanish/Portuguese-based {% cite frank2007sources %}.
 Even this author of the official creole dictionary acknowledged gaps in its vocabulary being due to the lack of official etymological details of nearly 12 % of documented words {% cite frank2001kweyol frank2007sources %}.

 ![vocab](https://raw.githubusercontent.com/llord1/llord1.github.io/master/resources/pictures/vocabo.PNG){: width="600" }